2003 Baghdad DHL attempted shootdown incident: Missile strike

 The aircraft took off from Baghdad International Airport en route to Bahrain International Airport at 06:30 UTC.
 To reduce exposure to ground attack, the aircraft was executing a rapid climbout.
 At around 8000 ft altitude, a 9K34 Strela-3 (SA-14 Gremlin) surface-to-air missile struck the rear of the left wing between the engine and the wing tip.
 The warhead damaged trailing-edge surfaces of the wing structure and caused a fire.
 All three hydraulic systems lost pressure, and flight controls were disabled.
+Because outboard left wing fuel tank 1A was full at takeoff, no fuel-air vapour explosion occurred.
+Liquid jet fuel dropped away as 1A disintegrated.
+Inboard fuel tank 1 was pierced and leaking.
 The aircraft pitched rapidly up and down in a roller-coaster phugoid, oscillating between a nose-up and a nose-down position.

 As in the case of the 1989 United Airlines Flight 232 disaster in the United States, Captain Genotte could only use thrust to modify pitch, speed, and altitude and vary throttles asymmetrically to control yaw and turn the aircraft.
 Flight engineer Mario Rofail executed a gravity drop to extend the landing gear, a procedure normally accomplished with hydraulic power.
 Early deployment of the gear was critical to a safe outcome because increased drag helped reduce speed and stabilize the aircraft.

 In about 10 minutes of experimentation, the crew learned to manage turns, climbs, and descents.
 After a meandering trajectory, they executed a right turn and initiated a descent path to Baghdad International Airport.